gustavo-nomelini/gustavo-nomelini/README.md

 ## 🇺🇸 EN - US
 👋 Hi there, my name is Gustavo Lopes Nomelini, I'm from Cascavel-Paraná, Brasil

-Actually working at Stein Telecomunicações as a Junior JavaScript Developer
+I currently work as a Certified IT Instructor for the Municipal Government of Cascavel

-I'm a Junior Developer currently studying Software Engineering.
+I'm a Developer currently studying Software Engineering.

 My passion lies in building scalable, efficient, and robust software solutions.